 IDST 47: Trauma and the Arts: An Interdisciplinary Approach (3 units)

 HLTH 38: Trauma Response and Recovery (3 units)

-HLTH 48: Violence as a Public Health Issue (3 units)
+HLTH 48: Violence as a Public Health Issue: Prevention Strategies (3 units)

 WOMN 54: The Politics of Sexual Violence (3 units)

-In addition to the four departments that launched the Trauma Prevention & Recovery Certificate of Achievement, and offer the 5 core classes that make up the certificate, this certificate program collaborates closely with a number of other departments and support services on campus.
-The following is a partial list of the collborating departments that make this highly interdisciplinary certificate run:
+In addition to the four departments that launched the Trauma Prevention and Recovery Certificate of Achievement, and offering the 5 core classes that make up the certificate, this certificate program collaborates closely with a number of other departments and support services on campus.
+The following is a partial list of the collaborating departments that make this highly interdisciplinary certificate run: